A lawless town deep in Death Valley was famous for its riches and death rate.

 But as with many of the mining towns that cropped up in the American West, Cerro Gordo’s existence was short-lived.
 After switching from silver to zinc, the Union Mine finally closed down in 1938, causing the town’s population to dwindle.

-As of 2019, the town has a population of one.
+As of 2019, the town has a population of two.
 Robert Desmarais, coincidentally a former miner, serves as the town’s unofficial caretaker.
-In 2018, Cerro Gordo was purchased for 4.1 million dollars by a group of entrepreneurs from Los Angeles.
+In 2018, Cerro Gordo was purchased for $1.4 million by a group of entrepreneurs from Los Angeles.
 They hope to use the money to restore the town.
 Whether they will succeed or if the settlement crumbles back into the earth is a question only time will tell.